 BREASTFEEDING/CHESTFEEDING AND OBESITY OR PCOS

-People with overweight and obesity have lower breastfeeding initiation rates and there is greater risk of early breastfeeding cessation.
+Mothers with overweight and obesity have lower breastfeeding initiation rates and there is greater risk of early breastfeeding cessation.
 For example in Australia, breastfeeding initiation was 95% for those who were normal-weight, 93% for those who were overweight and 87% for those who were obese.
-At 6 months, 64% of normal-weight people were breastfeeding, compared with 54% of overweight and 44% of obese people.
-Obese parents are at particularly high risk of stopping breastfeeding in the first week (odds ratio of 2.5, adjusted for caesarean birth and other factors).
+At 6 months, 64% of "normal-weight" mothers were breastfeeding, compared with 54% of overweight and 44% of obese people.
+Obese mothers are at particularly high risk of stopping breastfeeding in the first week (odds ratio of 2.5, adjusted for caesarean birth and other factors).

-Key themes to explain lower breastfeeding initiation and maintenance are:
+Key themes to explain lower breastfeeding/chestfeeding initiation and maintenance are:

 3. Specific difficulties with positioning and attachment due to larger breasts

 4. Delayed onset of lactation

-5. Reduced uptake of specialist breastfeeding support (which might be due to feeling of stigma, body image and privacy)
+5. Reduced uptake of specialist feeding support (which might be due to feeling of stigma, body image and privacy)

 Support from healthcare professionals and family members influenced breastfeeding outcomes.
-Breastfeeding support services need to explicitly consider the needs of overweight and obese parents.
+Breastfeeding/chestfeeding support services need to explicitly consider the needs of overweight and obese parents.

-Polycystic ovary syndrome (PCOS) affects up to 18% of pregnant people and is associated with obesity.
+Polycystic ovary syndrome (PCOS) affects up to 18% of pregnant mothers/people and is associated with obesity.
 There have been suggestions that PCOS may be a risk factor for lower breastfeeding initiation and duration, but it is not clear that this is separate from the affect of obesity.
-In addition it has been suggested that metformin may improve breastfeeding outcomes in PCOS but no robust evidence is available.
+In addition it has been suggested that metformin may improve breastfeeding/chestfeeding outcomes in PCOS but no robust evidence is available.